argoproj/argo-cd/docs/user-guide/diffing.md

     - '.webhooks[]?.clientConfig.caBundle'
 ```

 Resource customization can also be configured to ignore all differences made by a managedField.manager at the system level.
-The example bellow shows how to configure Argo CD to ignore changes made by `kube-controller-manager` in `Deployment` resources.
+The example below shows how to configure Argo CD to ignore changes made by `kube-controller-manager` in `Deployment` resources.

 ```yaml
 data: